sasjs/sasjs.io/slides30min.md

 For Viya we also need to provide the client ID and the secret, which should be provided by an administrator, with the relevant attributes you have specified.
 In order to make requests using this client id, the CLI needs to authenticate to get an authorisation code - to do that just click the link, and copy paste here.
 The CLI can then obtain an ACCESS_TOKEN, which will be stored either in the home directory, or in a local .env file.
 That file is .git ignored by default in a SASjs project, if you're using it in a different setup make sure your access token is protected.

-Finally, and this is off-screen, you can choose the default compute context in which to run any SAS code you need to run.
+Finally, and this part is off-screen, you can choose the default compute context in which to run any SAS code you need to run.

 -->